 She placed a finger on his lips.

 “Of course.
 It told me there was a shuttle bay,” she said.
-“It just didn’t tell me where it was or how to find it.
-Our next problem to consider is that neither of those shuttles will have much range, probably only a few light years at best.
+“It just didn’t tell me where it was or how to find it or how to get into it.
+Our next problem to work out will be based on the likelihood neither of those shuttles will have much range, probably only a few light years at best.
 We have to wait until we get close to an interstellar civilization or some spaceship convoy.”

 “How long could that take?”
 Iain wanted to know.

-She shrugged, then turned her speculative gaze on him again.
+She shrugged, then turned her speculative gaze on him again, narrowing those alluring orange eyes at him.

 “What’s your lifespan again?”